mhucka/EvernotePDFClipper/README.md

 EvernotePDFClipper
 ==================

-This Mac OS X program creates a new note in Evernote containing a **single-page** PDF rendering of the page currently in Safari's front window.
-It does this by using the application [Paparazzi!](https://derailer.org/paparazzi/).
+This Mac OS X AppleScript program creates a new note in Evernote containing a **single-page** PDF rendering of the page currently in Safari's front window.
+It does this by calling on the third-party application [Paparazzi!](https://derailer.org/paparazzi/).

 ----
 *Author*:      [Michael Hucka](http://www.cds.caltech.edu/~mhucka).